Get Involved - K-12 Assessment Reform Network (ARN)

 Welcome to FairTest's Assessment Reform Network — a national project created to support parents, teachers, students and others who are working to end the overuse and misuse of standardized testing in public education and to promote authentic forms of assessment.

 Our goal is to open the doors to disadvantaged children by removing barriers to achievement, while improving the quality of education for everyone.
 Our primary strategy is to facilitate an exchange of ideas, resources and strategies among a wide audience.
 If you want to learn more about testing and assessment, talk to others who share your concerns, or learn how to take action, the ARN is a great place to get started.

 This site is continually expanding so check back regularly to stay updated on recent news.
 Please share information you think should be included on the site.
 Click here for more information about ARN.

-The ARN project includes the following resources:
+The Assessment Reform Network project includes the following resources:

 Connect to others in the ARN:

 - To help with individual issues in your state we have a list of state-by-state ARN coordinators and their web sites and other resources.

 If you don't see a contact for your state, consider volunteering to be your state ARN coordinator.
 Email lisa.guisbond.verizon.net to find out more.